US Job Market 2026: 7 Resume Strategies to Beat AI Screeners & Land More Interviews

 One page or two pages for a US resume?

-Should I include my address on my resume?
+Should I include my address?

 Do US employers care about GPA?